Belle Sherwin

 Belle Sherwin (March 20, 1869 – July 5, 1955) was an American Women's rights activist.
+She served as president of the League of Women Voters.

 Early life and education

 Belle Sherwin was born March 20, 1869, in Cleveland, Ohio.
 She was the daughter of Henry Alden Sherwin, founder of the Sherwin-Williams Company and Frances Mary Smith.
 Sherwin was never married.
 Belle graduated Phi Beta Kappa from Wellesley College in 1890 with a Bachelor's degree.
 She briefly taught history at St. Margaret's school before going to Oxford University to study history for one year from 1894 to 1895.
 The Western Reserve University granted her an honorary degree in 1930.
 Denison University gave her an honorary degree in 1931 and Oberlin College granted her one in 1937.